sandialabs/SCCorrED/README.md

 ### Installing

 * Clone/download this repository
-* Create a mtexHREBSD directory in '<'user directory'>'/.config directory (may need to create .config) and create "mtexHREBSDConfig.json" file with the following:
+* Create a mtexHREBSD directory in `<`user directory`>`/.config directory (may need to create .config) and create "mtexHREBSDConfig.json" file with the following:
 '''
 {
 	"tensorPath": "<location of MTEX's tensor directory>",